WNSW: Voice of Russia

 In January 2011, WNSW converted to a 24-hour simulcast of the English language service of the Voice of Russia and maintained this format until April 2014, when owner Multicultural Broadcasting sold the station.

 Relevant Radio

 In April 2014, the station was sold to Starboard Broadcasting for $10 million and switched to religious Catholic programming with the branding of Relevant Radio.

-Power increase proposed

-In early 2007, WNSW applied to move their transmitter from Hillside, New Jersey to Clifton, New Jersey.
-The station also has applied for a power increase of 5,000 watts day and night to 10,000 watts day and 7,000 watts night, which would allow their signal to be heard throughout New York City.

-In 2008, the Hillside Township towers were dismantled.
-WNSW now transmits from the four towers leased from WPAT (AM) in Clifton.